diodel-agr/MCTS-Othello/README.md

 - treat move == null in CCGame:207.
 - bot1 and bot2 combo box implementations are too similar.
 - human player generates method not implemented exception in subscribe method.
+- create a greedy bot :D
+- parameterize Thread.Sleep() parameters.
+- error in simulation when starting the game after it was stopped.
+- some thread remains in execution in the cc game after stop.

+## DONE
+- make the ui update after bot move automated.
+Done for all game types.